 Pushing away the orange juice, Mel picked up their shared tablet off the plastic porch table.
 Tapping the Minnesota public radio app, Mel opened the live stream function.
-The tablet had been a Black Friday special, its cheap speakers turned the newscaster’s voice to tin.
-A woman’s thick midwestern accent reported the latest news:
+The tablet had been a Black Friday special.
+Its cheap speakers turned the newscaster’s voice to tin as a woman’s thick midwestern accent reported the latest news:

 “The hashtag ‘save-the-children’ has been trending on social media over the last twenty-four hours as three more children have gone missing.
 The NMW, Neighborhood Mage Watch, has once again refused to comment.
 Local police authorities are urging citizens with information on the disappearances to contact them immediately using the 1-800 number listed on MPR.org…”

 The newscaster’s voice grated on Mel’s nerves like a buzzing chainsaw.
 With a swipe of her finger, she closed the app and let the white noise of the yard console her.
-A cool September breeze ruffled the leaves, sending a crab apple to the ground, rattling the porch window above her.
-Mel liked listening to the sound apples falling.
+A cool September breeze ruffled the leaves and sent a crab apple to the ground.
+Sitting under the porch window, Mel liked listening to the sound of apples falling.
 She pulled her knees to her chest and held her bare toes.

 Jeanie’s coming.
 I have to go.
 Don’t forget to ask.

-Mel’s lips twitched, the hint of a smile, at the sound of Jeanie’s flat-footed steps as she hammered through the house.
+Mel smirked as Jeanie’s flat-footed steps hammered through the house.
 Ruthie always said Jeanie sounded like an elephant, and that made Mel laugh.